 The university protects those who make good faith reports of research or creative activity misconduct.
 The importance of protecting individuals from job-related disciplinary reprisals and preserving their reputation is recognized, so, dependent on the circumstances, confidentiality is maintained to the highest degree possible.

-Please see Section 6 of the Florida State University Faculty Handbook for more details regarding the reporting and investigation of misconduct at FSU.
+Please see Section 6 of the Florida State University Faculty Handbook for more details regarding the reporting and investigation of misconduct at Florida State University.